For Doctors Who Want To Provide Abortions, Employment Contracts Often Tie Their Hands

 León doesn't have data to show how common it is for physicians to be threatened with termination for providing abortions.
 She guesses that doctors will either give up on providing abortions — or, like Remski did, look for a different job that allows them to.
 León spends much of her time speaking to groups of doctors about how to approach contract negotiation if they want to provide abortions.

-Ultimately, Remski says she parted amicably from IHA, since "it felt like the wrong place for me."
+Ultimately, Remski says, she parted amicably from IHA, since "it felt like the wrong place for me."

-She ended up finding a job at an urgent-care clinic in Michigan, which allowed her to work part-time at three separate clinics that provide abortions.
+She ended up finding a job at an urgent-care clinic in Michigan, which allowed her to work part time at three separate clinics that provide abortions.
 She has since moved to Chicago, where she also splits her time between providing abortions and primary care.

 "I was providing a service that was needed and necessary," Remski says.
 "I realized it was something I really needed to do."